 Universidad Iberoamericana is a private Catholic university that was founded in 1943 by the Jesuits.
 It has expanded to include five campuses and over 12,000 students.

 Second- and third-year UNC law students take between 12-15 credit hours which are applicable toward their J.D. degree from UNC-Chapel Hill School of Law.
 Students are able to choose from a broad spectrum of classes to fit their particular interests.
-Students interested in studying at Universidad Iberoamericana should contact Director of International Programs Dr. Beverly Sizemore to set up an appointment time.
-Students should meet with Dr. Sizemore by early-October for a spring semester exchange and by early-March for a fall semester exchange.
+Students interested in studying at Universidad Iberoamericana should meet with the Office of International Programs by early-October for a spring semester exchange and by early-March for a fall semester exchange.
 Interested students should consult the Iberoamericana Factsheet for more information.